MicrosoftDocs/mixed-reality/mixed-reality-docs/direct-manipulation.md

 ![Bounding box with proximity shader image](images/Bounding-Box-With-Proximity-Shader-720px.jpg)<br>

 ## Pressable button
-With a collidable fingertip, users are now ready to interact with the very fundamental holographic UI component, [Pressable button](coming-soon.md).
+With a collidable fingertip, users are now ready to interact with the very fundamental holographic UI component, pressable button.
 A pressable button is a holographic button tailored for direct finger press.
 Again, due to the lack of tactile feedback, a pressable button equips a couple mechanisms to tackle tactile feedback related issues.
 * The first mechanism is bounding box with proximity shader, which has already been addressed in the foregoing paragraph.
 It serves to provide better sense of proximity for users to approach and make contact with a button.
 * The second one is depression.
 It creates sense of press, after a fingertip contacts the button.
 The mechanism is that the button tightly moves with the fingertip along the depth axis.
 The button can be triggered as soon as reaching a designated depth (on press) or leaving the depth (on release) after passing through it.
 * The sound effect should be added to enhance feedback, when the button is triggered.